-Being the kitchen enthusiasts we are, we just had to catch up with her about her style and what appliances she used to incorporate that pop of colour in her culinary ventures.
+Being the kitchen enthusiasts we are, we just had to catch up with her about her style and how she used our Fearne by Swan range to incorporate that pop of colour in her culinary ventures.

 Hi Nikki, we absolutely love your kitchen!
 Why do you feel it is important to have a great looking kitchen?